hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 ![Database authentication](/assets/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords/db-auth.webp)

-For my fellow CLI enjoyers, here’s how you can do it with the `awscli` tool:
+For my fellow CLI enjoyers, here's how you can do it with the `awscli` tool:

 ```bash
 # creating a new cluster